monsoonmaelstrom/book2/book2.md

 After a few more moments of observing the conversation between Commander Melbrin and Commander Selby, my mother begins make her way toward the exit.
 Toward me.
 I sigh internally but school my expression into one that hopefully looks neutral, if not pleased to see her.

 “Hi, mom!”
 I say, deliberately loudly enough to carry.
-I already told General Iverson I was visiting family, so let’s give him the impression that I’m chummy.
+I already told General Iverson I was visiting family, so let’s give him the impression that we’re chummy.

 “Hazel!” she says, finally using my name without having to be reminded.